aayushjr/HybridCLAUS/README.md

 ## Folder structure

-The code expects UCF101 dataset in data/UCF101 folder (same format as direct download from source).
+The code expects UCF101 dataset in Datasets/UCF101 directory (same format as direct download from source).

-To use pretrained weights, please download charades pretrained i3d weights into weights folder from given link: [https://github.com/piergiaj/pytorch-i3d/blob/master/models/rgb_charades.pt](https://github.com/piergiaj/pytorch-i3d/blob/master/models/rgb_charades.pt)
+To use pretrained weights, please download charades pretrained i3d weights into weights directory from given link: [https://github.com/piergiaj/pytorch-i3d/blob/master/models/rgb_charades.pt](https://github.com/piergiaj/pytorch-i3d/blob/master/models/rgb_charades.pt)

-The trained models will be saved under `trained/active_learning/checkpoints_ucf101_capsules_i3d` folder
+The trained models will be saved under `trained/active_learning/checkpoints_ucf101_capsules_i3d` directory.

+Saved auxilliary files will be inside `files` directory.

 The labels/annotations for ucf101 is saved as pickle files for easier processing.

 ## Training step

 To train, place the data and weights in appropriate folder.
-Then run as
+Then follow these:
     `python3 train_ucf101_capsules.py <percent>`

-## APU step

-This will use the APU algorithm to select frames and create new annotation pickle file.
-Run as:
-`python3 APU.py`
+1. Run `ucf101_cluster.py` to train model for current annotation set.

+2. Once trained, get the final model file name and put that in `cluster_extract.py` and `ucf101_CLAUS.py` and save the files.

+3. Run `cluster_extract.py` first.
+This will save the cluster values for the entire training set.

+4. Run `ucf101_CAU.py` after that.
+This will score each video using cluster and proximity and select videos and frames for annotation.